Aliases for APEX1 Gene

 GeneCards Summary for APEX1 Gene

 APEX1 (APEX Nuclease (Multifunctional DNA Repair Enzyme) 1) is a Protein Coding gene.
-Diseases associated with APEX1 include attenuated familial adenomatous polyposis and cystic fibrosis.
+Diseases associated with APEX1 include attenuated familial adenomatous polyposis and respiratory failure.
 Among its related pathways are Cell Cycle / Checkpoint Control and Spinal Cord Injury.
 GO annotations related to this gene include RNA binding and transcription corepressor activity.
 An important paralog of this gene is APEX2.

 UniProtKB/Swiss-Prot for APEX1 Gene